ledger/ledger.github.io/index.markdown

   [LICENSE](2.6/LICENSE)                               [LICENSE](3.0/doc/LICENSE), [LICENSE-sha1](3.0/doc/LICENSE-sha1), [LICENSE-utfcpp](3.0/doc/LICENSE-utfcpp)
   ---------------------------------------------------- ----------------------------------------------------------------

-You can find more docs at the [ledger wiki](https://github.com/jwiegley/ledger/wiki) (alias: wiki.ledger-cli.org).
+You can find more docs at the [wiki](https://github.com/jwiegley/ledger/wiki) (alias: wiki.ledger-cli.org).

 And here is more [about this site](README.html) - please help make it better.